2003 invasion of Iraq: Connection to terrorists

-The BBC has also noted that, while President Bush "never directly accused the former Iraqi leader of having a hand in the attacks on New York and Washington", he "repeatedly associated the two in keynote addresses delivered since 11 September", adding that "Senior members of his administration have similarly conflated the two."
-For instance, the BBC report quotes Colin Powell in February 2003, stating that "We've learned that Iraq has trained al-Qaeda members in bomb-making and poisons and deadly gases.
+The BBC writes that, while Bush "never directly accused the former Iraqi leader of having a hand in" 9/11, he "repeatedly associated the two in keynote addresses" delivered since 9/11, adding that "senior members of his administration have similarly conflated the two."
+For instance, Powell in February 2003 stated that "We've learned that Iraq has trained al-Qaeda members in bomb-making and poisons and deadly gases.
 And we know that after September 11, Saddam Hussein's regime gleefully celebrated the terrorist attacks on America."
-The same BBC report also noted the results of a recent opinion poll, which suggested that "70% of Americans believe the Iraqi leader was personally involved in the attacks."
+The BBC noted the results of a recent poll which suggested that 70% of Americans believe Saddam "was personally involved" in 9/11.

-Also in September 2003, The Boston Globe reported that "Vice President Dick Cheney, anxious to defend the White House foreign policy amid ongoing violence in Iraq, stunned intelligence analysts and even members of his own administration this week by failing to dismiss a widely discredited claim: that Saddam Hussein might have played a role in the 11 Sept. attacks."
-A year later, presidential candidate John Kerry alleged that Cheney was continuing "to intentionally mislead the American public by drawing a link between Saddam Hussein and 9/11 in an attempt to make the invasion of Iraq part of the global war on terror."
+In September 2003, The Boston Globe reported that "Cheney, anxious to defend the White House foreign policy amid ongoing violence in Iraq, stunned intelligence analysts and even members of his own administration this week by failing to dismiss a widely discredited claim: that Saddam Hussein might have played a role" in 9/11.
+In 2004, U.S. presidential candidate John Kerry alleged that Cheney was continuing "to intentionally mislead the American public" by linking between Saddam and 9/11 "in an attempt to make the invasion of Iraq part of the global war on terror."

-Since the invasion, assertions of operational links between the Iraqi regime and al-Qaeda have largely been discredited by the intelligence community, and Secretary Powell himself later admitted he had no proof.
+Since the invasion, assertions of operational links between Iraq and al-Qaeda have largely been discredited by the intelligence community, and Powell himself later admitted he had no proof of it.

 Iraqi drones

-In October 2002, a few days before the US Senate vote on the Authorization for Use of Military Force Against Iraq Resolution, about 75 senators were told in closed session that the Iraqi government had the means of delivering biological and chemical weapons of mass destruction by unmanned aerial vehicle (UAV) drones that could be launched from ships off the US' Atlantic coast to attack US eastern seaboard cities.
-Colin Powell suggested in his presentation to the United Nations that UAVs were transported out of Iraq and could be launched against the United States.
+In October 2002, a few days before the U.S. Senate vote on the Authorization for Use of Military Force Against Iraq Resolution, about 75 senators were told in closed session that Iraq had the means of delivering biological and chemical WMDs by unmanned aerial vehicle (UAV) drones that could be launched from ships off the U.S.' East Coast to attack cities on the coast.
+Powell suggested in his 2003 UN presentation that UAVs were transported out of Iraq and could be launched against the U.S.

-In fact, Iraq had no offensive UAV fleet or any capability of putting UAVs on ships.
+In actuality, Iraq had no offensive UAV fleet or any capability of putting UAVs on ships.
 Iraq's UAV fleet consisted of less than a handful of outdated Czech training drones.
-At the time, there was a vigorous dispute within the intelligence community whether the CIA's conclusions about Iraq's UAV fleet were accurate.
-The US Air Force denied outright that Iraq possessed any offensive UAV capability.
+At the time, there was a large dispute within the intelligence community whether the CIA's conclusions about the UAV fleet were accurate.
+The U.S. Air Force denied outright that Iraq had any offensive UAV capabilities.